Squab Breast

 MythSquab is only for gourmet cooking.+

-MythAll pigeons are the same; squab is just a regular pigeon.+
+MythAll pigeons are the same; squab is just regular pigeon meat.+

 Healthy Recipes